-I’m sharing today over at First 5.
+I’m sharing today in the First 5 app as we make our way through 1 and 2 Chronicles.
 Here’s a preview . . .

 2 Chronicles 10:19 (ESV) “So Israel has been in rebellion against the house of David to this day.”

 Every junior high seems to have one couple that everyone thinks will last forever.
 You’ll find them listed under “Cutest Couple” in the yearbook.
 Their relationship stands the test of time, extending beyond days and weeks to months and years.